-This example is a gratifying one for a couple of reasons.
-Most obviously, it's gratifying because of the speed with which the matter went from a SAR to a confession.
+This example is gratifying for a couple of reasons.
+Most obviously, it's gratifying because of the speed with which the matter went from the reporting of a SAR to a confession.
 Significantly though, it also is a coveted "but-for" case.
 By that I mean that but for the filing of this SAR, this case may have unfolded much differently, and much later.